captbaritone/jordaneldredge.com/_posts/2012-11-08-one-way-curl-pipe-sh-install-scripts-can-be-dangerous.md

 not going to do anything naughty&#8230;

 Now that you're **sure** the line is safe to run, paste it into your shell (I dare ya!).
-Or, if you are a big wimp, pipe the output to `cat` instead of `sh` like so:
+Or, if you are a big wimp, have it output to the console instead of `sh` like so:

-    curl -s jordaneldredge.com/projects/curl-proof/install|cat
+    curl -s jordaneldredge.com/projects/curl-proof/install

 As you can see Curl returned a different script than the one you saw in your browser.
 This is achieved by checking for Curl's user-agent and, when found,